Let’s agree that indoor pools are the ultimate form of luxury.

 A significant advantage of vinyl pools over fibreglass ones is that they are more affordable and offer more customisable options to suit different user needs.
 Much like fibreglass, these pools have a nonporous and non-abrasive surface that checks the growth of algae in the water.
 And since there are no said restrictions on the dimensions, the customisations are practically endless!

 That said, certain disadvantages should be factored in.
-First, the thin vinyl liner usually measures 20 to 30 mm thick and will invariably deteriorate over time with use.
-Generally, it requires replacement after every 5-9 years, the cost of which can range from $2,500 to $3,500.
+First, the thin vinyl liner usually measures 20 to 30 mm thick and will invariably deteriorate over time.
+Generally, it requires replacement after every 5-9 years, and the cost range from $2,500 to $3,500.
 This is also the reason why vinyl liner pools have lower resale values.

 3. Concrete Pools

 Concrete pools are a nice compromise between the other two types, combining durability and plenty of customisation opportunities.
 Concrete pool designs can include tanning ledges, beach entries, vanishing edges, etc.

 But unlike the other two types, the porous surface requires more chemical sanitisation and filtration.
 Depending on the size and features you opt for, the installation may take between 3 and 6 months.
-The concrete shell can be pretty alkaline, meaning that the pool water will need added acid to counteract the rising pH level.
+The concrete shell can be pretty alkaline, meaning the pool water will need added acid to counteract the rising pH level.

 Not only that, but the maintenance costs can also increase considerably due to the increased algae formation.
 With resurfacing and other repair work every 10 or 15 years, the maintenance costs can range from $10,000 to $20,000.

 How Much Do Indoor Swimming Pools Cost?

-Now that you have an idea about the types of indoor pools, the next obvious question is, “how much do they cost?”
+Now that you have an idea about the types of indoor pools, the next obvious question is, “how much does an indoor pool cost?”
 A typical pool may cost anywhere between $40,000 and $60,000.
 However, the cost may also be determined based on per square footage.